 (1) Audit boards shall consist of no fewer than three members.
 At all times, at least one member shall serve as an observer of the audit and may not make determinations of voter choices.
 At least two members, excluding the observer, shall make determinations of voter choices for each ballot card examined by the audit board.
 Audit board members may rotate roles.

 (2) Audit board members may be comprised of election office full-time or temporary staff, volunteers or a combination of staff and volunteers.

+[Comment- Ideally the audit board will not be comprised of people who performed any original interpretations (such as adjudication or remaking of ballots) during the tabulation, nor will they be managers of those personnel.
+The audit accuracy depends upon independence of the audit interpretations.]

 (3) Prior to conducting the audit, each member of an audit board shall complete and sign a declaration of intent to faithfully discharge audit board duties.
 Each audit board member shall do so in the presence of the elections official on a form provided by the elections official.
 The elections official shall countersign the declaration.
 The declaration shall be in the following form: